 By the way, if you want to take in all of these vistas together, I highly recommend renting a bike, an easy place to get one is Fisherman’s Wharf.
 From there, ride west through Crissy Field, up to the Golden Gate Bridge, across it and then up to Conzelman Road (fair warning, the road is extremely steep, no shame in walking a bike!), then back down and back across the bridge, and then biking south through the Presidio.

 5. Grand View Park

 Finally, I like to admire the bridge from a distance.
-After all, it’s important to realize that the Golden Gate Bridge is just one of the many features that makes San Francisco such a beautiful city.
-Head out to Grand View Park (which, by the way, is a lot less touristy than most other parks with views) and you’ll see exactly what I mean.
-Before your eyes stretches the entire city.
-Twin Peaks to the east, the Financial District to the northeast, the vast Golden Gate Park and the speck of Golden Gate Bridge to the north, and then to the west, the great Pacific Ocean.
+After all, it’s important to realize that the Golden Gate Bridge is just one of the many features that make San Francisco such a beautiful city.
+Head out to Grand View Park (which, by the way, is a lot less touristy than most other parks with views), and you’ll see exactly what I mean.
+Before your eyes stretch the entire city.
+Twin Peaks to the east, the Financial District to the northeast, the vast Golden Gate Park and the speck of Golden Gate Bridge to the north, and then to the west, the vast Pacific Ocean.
 If I were you, make this your last stop before you leave our majestic city, make this the last memory of beautiful San Francisco.
 That will be a snapshot you’ll treasure forever.

 About the Author

 James is a San Francisco based photographer.
 You can see his portfolio on his website here.
-During the day, James works on Last Minute Gear, www.lastmingear.com, a business that rents & delivers outdoors gear for camping, backpacking, and more up to 1 hour before a trip.
+During the day, James works on Last Minute Gear, www.lastmingear.com, a business that rents & delivers outdoor gear for camping, backpacking, and more up to 1 hour before a trip.
 It’s the easiest and cheapest way to get out there and start exploring!